juniorxxue/LCTI/impl_core/Poly/README.md

 This directory contains a Haskell implementation of local contextual type inference.
 All the algorithmic rules are implemented.
 In addition, we have also added several types, including lists, product types, and the ST Monad.
 All the examples provided in the paper run in this implementation.

+### Changelog

+- Added syntax and typing rules for **uncurried** application;
+- Provided uncurried variants for all examples that do not involve partial application of the curried arguments; the corresponding uncurried type signatures are listed at the end of this README;
+- Verified that each uncurried example yields the same typing result as its curried counterpart (reproduce with `cabal run Poly -- Uncurry`);
+- Included the `const` example from Section 2.2.

 ### Building from Source

 * **Prerequisites**: [GHC](https://www.haskell.org/downloads/) and [Cabal](https://www.haskell.org/cabal/)